henadzit/pyliquib/README.md

 # PyLiquib

-A tool for MongoDB migrations with PyMongo.
+A tool for tracking, managing and applying MongoDB ~~schema~~ changes.

 ## Overview
-Pyliquib was inspired by Liquibase which is a java tool for migrations on relational databases.
-Pyliquib is a migration tool for MongoDB and pymongo based applications.
+Pyliquib was inspired by Liquibase which is a java tool for schema managing of relational databases.
+Pyliquib is the same kind of tool but for MongoDB and pymongo based applications.

 ## Usage
 Define an iterable object of change sets and submit it to `pyliquib.run` along with a reference to